 - You missed a credit or deduction.

 In other words, anything that involves an informational error on your part should be amended.
-For example, if you forgot to take the child tax credit or forgot to report additional income, you will need to file an amended return.
+For example, if you forgot to take the child tax credit or report the profit you earned from your passive income, you will need to file an amended return.

 Now, let's talk about when you don't need to file a tax amendment.
 No amendment is necessary if you: